 - 3. Trapping protocols during the fish passage season (from 15 March through 30 November) when fish ladder water temperatures are <70°F. Personnel conducting research during this time are required to be present in the AFC&MF to divert desired fish into the anesthetic tank using the flume swing gates.
 Undesired fish will be bypassed to the return pool.
 No diversion into or holding of fish in the brail pool will be allowed.
 The purpose of these protocols is to provide precautionary measures to limit delayed mortality resulting from stress when handling fish. - a.
 There will be no time restriction for trapping operations. - b.
 There will be no more than 4 chinook, or 6 steelhead, or 6 sockeye, or a combination of 6 adult salmonids allowed in the anesthetic tank at any one time.
 This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - c.
 There will be no more than 6 adult salmonids allowed in the recovery tank at any one time - d.
 Water in the anesthetic tank will be replaced at least two times per day.
 Water temperatures in the anesthetic tank will be maintained within 1°C of the fish ladder water temperature.
 Note: If anesthetic tank water temperature exceeds 70°F, criteria in section 4 will go into effect. - e.
 Water in the recovery tank will be running continuously allowing a constant exchange of water through the tank. - f.
 Personnel shall ensure fish are sampled as quickly as possible.
 It is recommended that it takes no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - g.
 Personnel shall ensure that fish are fully recovered from anesthetization prior to release into the return ladder. - h.
 When trapping is completed for the day, users will raise the main ladder picket leads and the downstream exit bulkhead. - 4.
 Trapping protocols during the fish passage season (from 15 March through 30 November) when fish ladder water temperatures are between 70 and 74°F. Personnel conducting research during this time period are required to be present in the AFC&MF to divert desired fish into the anesthetic tank using the flume swing gates.
 Undesired fish will be bypassed to the return pool.
 No diversion of fish into or holding of fish in the brail pool will be allowed.
-The purpose of these protocols are to provide precautionary measures to limit delayed mortality resulting from stress when handling fish during warm water conditions.
+The purpose of these protocols is to provide precautionary measures to limit delayed mortality resulting from stress when handling fish during warm water conditions.
 If ladder water temperatures exceed 74°F during any time of the day when the AFC&MF is operating, trapping will be suspended immediately.
-The Corps reserves the right to terminate trapping operations at any time. - a.
-Trapping will only be allowed between 0600-1200 hours each day.
-The morning operations are to take advantage of the water-cooling that occurs overnight. - b.
-There will be no more than 3 adult salmonids allowed in the anesthetic tank at any one time.
-This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - c.
-There will be no more than 3 adult salmonids allowed in the recovery tank at any one time - d.
-Assure oxygen levels are maintained at saturation in the anesthetic and recovery tanks.
-Provide aeration as necessary to maintain oxygen levels the same as in the fish ladder water.
-In other words, there will be no depression in oxygen levels in the anesthetic or recovery tanks regardless of numbers of fish in and through the tank.
-To assure this, water in the anesthetic tank will be replaced at least every three hours.
+The Corps reserves the right to terminate trapping operations at any time.